About » School Policies and Procedures

 It is important that you follow the traffic patterns if you are picking up or dropping off your child.
 It is for both you and your child’s safety.
 Click here for traffic patterns and for detailed information (including a video that all parents should know if dropping off or picking up).

 Also, there is no supervision for your child until 7:45 AM.
-After school, YS and YDP programs end at 6:00 PM.
+The Youth Development Program (YDP) is available everyday from dismissal until 6:00 PM.
+Students must be picked up from YDP between 3:30 and 6:00 PM.
 Please do not drop off your child before 7:45 AM or pick up your child late.
 It could be considered child endangerment.

 Emergency Cards